Fireworks are legal in Nevada, but only under 3 conditions:

 It is also a misdemeanor to ignite fireworks within three hundred (300) feet of a fireworks booth, gas station or anywhere else with flammable materials.
-And if the fireworks caused damage to property in Las Vegas, the judge may also order the defendant to pay restitution.8
+And if the fireworks caused damage to property in Las Vegas, the judge may also order you to pay restitution.8

 7. What are some common defenses?

-If the defendant had no major prior brushes with the law, the prosecutor may be willing to dismiss the entire case in exchange for a fine.
+If you had no major prior brushes with the law, the prosecutor may be willing to dismiss the entire case in exchange for a fine.
 A dismissal means that there is no criminal conviction.

 Even though illegal fireworks possession is a relatively minor offense, it is important to try to get your case dismissed.
-That way, the defendant is eligible to petition for a record seal right away.
-Otherwise, an illegal fireworks conviction will stay on the person’s record for at least one (1) year before he/she can try to get it sealed.
+That way, you are eligible to petition for a record seal right away.
+Otherwise, an illegal fireworks conviction will stay on your record for at least one (1) year before you can try to get it sealed.

-8. Can you buy non-Safe-N-Sane fireworks in Nye County?
+8. Can I buy non-Safe-N-Sane fireworks in Nye County?

 Yes, it is legal to purchase fireworks that are not “Safe-N-Sane” in Nye County (which includes Pahrump).
 But strangely, Nye County prohibits the possession or use of any type of fireworks there.
 It is illegal even to possess or use “Safe and Sane” fireworks in Nye County…

 So people who buy fireworks in Nye County have to sign a waiver pledging that the fireworks will be taken outside of Nye County within 24 hours.9

-9. Can you buy non-Safe-N-Sane fireworks in the Moapa Indian Reservation?
+9. Can I buy non-Safe-N-Sane fireworks in the Moapa Indian Reservation?

 Yes.
 The Moapa Indian reservation is not obliged to follow state or local fireworks laws.
 Therefore, vendors there may sell fireworks that are not “Safe-N-Sane.”